 NPR turns to Dr. Miller on the safety of Google Glass and driving

-Personalize a gamer's experience by knowing how their brain impacts how they play.
 Deliver a game unique to each individual.
-Introduce items where each player is more or less likely to see them.
+Titrate game difficulty by introducing items where each player is more or less likely to see them.

-Using neuroscience to improve safety, enhance performance, increase revenue and drive excellence
+Using neuroscience to improve safety, enhance performance, and assess cognition